Download Updated Rulebook: 2019 NTT IndyCar Series Rulebook (Full)

 - Fire resistant head sock.

-18.104.22.168.4.1.
+126.96.36.199.4.1.
 All head restraint systems must be inspected and approved by INDYCAR before use and are subject to confiscation and re-inspection by INDYCAR at any time, including, without limitation, before, during or after each Event.
-INDYCAR shall issue a serial number to each head restraint system signifying approval for use.
-At any time, including, without limitation before, during or after each Event, INDYCAR may remove the serial numbers and require the head restraint system to be re-inspected and refurbished by the FIA certified head restraint system manufacturer before INDYCAR will consider it for re-approval.
+INDYCAR shall affix approval stickers to each head restraint system signifying approval for use.
+At any time, including, without limitation before, during or after each Event, INDYCAR may remove the approval stickers and require the head restraint system to be re-inspected and refurbished by the FIA certified head restraint system manufacturer before INDYCAR will consider it for re-approval.
 The head restraint system manufacturer must submit to INDYCAR documentation stating that the head restraint system is approved by FIA for use in competition in accordance with the Rules.

 18.1.6.
 INDYCAR may examine any Car involved in a crash and determine if it is suitable for further participation and all Members shall cooperate in the preparation of damage reports, photographs, videotaping and impact recording analysis.
 INDYCAR will inspect the items.
 Any item that does not successfully complete inspection must be repaired, re-certified or replaced by the Entrant at the Entrant’s cost prior to use.